 People Also Ask

-Running sprinklers during a freeze is not recommended, as it can cause significant damage to your irrigation system.
-When water freezes inside pipes, valves, or sprinkler heads, it expands and can crack or burst components, leading to costly repairs.
-Instead, you should winterize your system by shutting off the water supply, draining all pipes, and using an air compressor to blow out any remaining moisture.
-This is especially important in the Washington D.C. and Silver Spring area, where temperatures frequently drop below freezing.
-For professional assistance with system preparation, Pavel Refrigerant Services can help ensure your sprinklers are properly protected against winter weather.
+Running sprinklers during a freeze is generally not recommended, as it can cause significant damage to your irrigation system.
+When water freezes inside pipes, valves, or sprinkler heads, it expands and can crack or burst these components, leading to costly repairs.
+Instead, you should winterize your system by shutting off the water supply, draining all pipes, and blowing out any remaining water with compressed air.
+If you must run sprinklers for plant protection during a light freeze, only do so if the temperature is just below 32°F and rising, as the heat released from water turning to ice can provide minimal protection.
+However, for severe freezes in areas like Washington D.C. or Silver Spring, Pavel Refrigerant Services advises against this practice and recommends proper system shutdown to avoid damage.